 Food allergies are common in cats and can cause digestive upset.
 Food allergies in cats are most often caused by the protein source in the food.

 Certain foods can trigger inflammation in your cat’s stomach, which can cause vomiting and nausea in the later stages.
-Managing your cat’s diet is important if they have a food allergy as you will need to change their diet to minimize causing your cat the discomfort of having to digest difficult foods.
+Managing your cat’s diet is important if they have a food allergy, as you will need to change their diet to minimize causing your cat the discomfort of having to digest difficult foods.
 A veterinarian can make diet recommendations for your cat with food allergies.

 Conclusion

 It is unpleasant to have to deal with a cat who keeps throwing up, which makes it important to identify what is causing your cat to feel sick and take them to a veterinarian right away.
-A cat who is constantly throwing up may also show some abnormal behaviors, which can indicate that they are not feeling too good.
+A cat constantly throwing up may also show some abnormal behaviors, which can indicate that they are not feeling too good.

 You Might Also Be Interested In: